Bill1111/hw04-rachlobay/STAT545-HW04-Tidy-data-and-joins.md

 Cheat sheet for tidyr functions
 ===============================

 A very helpful RStudio cheat sheet on tidyr functions and data wrangling can be found [here](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf).
 Refer to that guide if you have any immediate questions.
 It will probably help :smile: My cheat sheet aims to be a highlight reel of that guide along with answering a few other interesting questions.
-Hence, I will use a few images from the RStudio guide in my own cheat sheet.
+Hence, I will use some of the images from the RStudio guide in my own cheat sheet.

 Stop.
 How do we want to handle a data set in RStudio?
 =====================================================